The Anxiety Workbook for Teens

 In our increasingly uncertain world, there are plenty of reasons for anyone to feel anxious.
 And as a teen, you’re also dealing with academic stress, social and societal pressures, and massive changes taking place in your body, brain, and emotions.
 The good news is that there are a lot of effective techniques you can use—both on your own and with the help of a therapist or counselor—to reduce your feelings of anxiety and keep them from taking over your life.

-While working through the activities in this book, you’ll find tons of ways to help you both prevent and handle your anxiety.
+While working through the activities in this book, you’ll find tons of ways to help you manage your anxiety.
 Some of the activities may seem unusual at first.
 You may be asked to try doing things that are very new to you.
 Just remember—these are tools, intended for you to carry with you and use over and over throughout your life.
 The more you practice using them, the better you will become at managing anxiety.

 If you’re ready to change your life for the better and get your anxiety under control, this workbook can help you start today.